-The last few decades has seen a steady rise in the prevalence of myopia across the globe.1 A growing body of evidence suggests that behavioral and lifestyle influences (education and environment) along with genetics, are contributing to the myopia 'epidemic'.
+The last few decades have seen a steady rise in the prevalence of myopia across the globe.1 A growing body of evidence suggests that behavioural and lifestyle influences (education and environment) along with genetics, are contributing to the myopia 'epidemic'.

 Myopia in children increases when parents are myopic.2

 When both parents are myopic.

 Modern lifestyles may influence the development of myopia.